AndersDeath/diary2/README.md

 By the way. it's the last note here. i will copy full diary to other repo soon.

 # 24 May 2022 - Tuesday - Saint-Petersburg

+Today I had probably the last english lesson in this season.
+I will go to Turkey in 2 days and I will not have power for this activity.
+I need a shot break.
+I also groomed all my repositories.
+It's nice.
+This note is in the new repo.
+I want to figure out how to improve the diary process.
+The interview with se;fapy was interesting and I am shure not successful.
+Yes.